 The nofollow tag on a link tells a search engine not to follow that link.
 Essentially, you are closing the door to that link so the bots don’t go there.

 - You link to a site you don’t want to “vote” for or can’t vouch for.

 - You link to a site that requires a login or registration.

-- You use an affiliate link or are linking to a sponsor site or another site with whom you have a some sort of paid or compensated relationship.
+- You use an affiliate link or are linking to a site with whom you have a some sort of paid or compensated relationship.
 If you get free product, are provided giveaways, get paid to post, earn affiliate commission, are awarded credit or are otherwise compensated in any way, you must make the link nofollow.

 How to add the nofollow tag to a link

 Step 1: Write your page or post.